I have come across many people who really believe that foam is great for soundproofing spaces such as home recording studios and bedrooms.

-Foam wedges are cheaper as compared to fiberglass insulation panels.
+Foam wedges are cheaper as compared to fiberglass insulation panels and the more popular choice for recording studios.
 This is because a fiberglass insulation board needs a frame to protect it from breaking and the panel is required to be covered with fabric so that the insulation fibers don’t fly off.

 Foam does not require a frame or fabric as it is strong enough to withstand light stresses and does not have fibers that will fly off.

 Fiberglass fibers are made up of small pieces of glass extruded in fibers and are a health hazard when inhaled.
 More about health hazards of fiberglass insulation here.